htondro/simple-booking-system/README.md

 1. [Install Docker](https://docs.docker.com/engine/install/) on your machine.
 2. Make a new folder and `git pull` this repo.
-3. Create `.env` file in your project root to set env vars.
+3. Create a `.env` file in your project root to set env vars.

 ```
 DEBUG= 0